Raniconduh/py2c/README.md

 To test out py2c immediatly, cd into examples.
 From there, test out the hello world program by executing `py2c -o helloworld helloworld.py`.
 Rn the compiled file with `./helloworld`, et voila.

+py2c also allows for passing of arguments to the C compiler.
+For instance, to compile a static binary, one could run `py2c -o file file.c -g -static`.
+The `-g` flag specifies that all arguments passed after it will be passed to the C compiler.
+For instance, the command `py2c -o file file.c -g arg1 -arg2 --arg3` will pass the arguments `arg1 -arg2 --arg3` to the C compiler.

 ## Troubleshooting: